Phase 2 Environmental Site Assessment

-Not all Phase 1 Environmental Site Assessments lead to a Phase 2 Environmental Site Assessment.
+Not all Phase 1 Environmental Site Assessments lead to a Phase 2 Subsurface Investigation.
 However, when a Recognized Environmental Condition (REC) or any other environmental issues or conditions are identified, the need for a Phase 2 ESA becomes apparent.
 And a Phase 1 ESA is the prerequisite to a Phase 2 Environmental Site Assessment.
 Thus, without a valid Phase 1 ESA to base on, a subsurface investigation cannot hold the title “Phase 2.”

 Phase 2 Environmental Scope

 Geologists and engineers must prepare entirely new scopes of work for each Phase 2 ESA.
-No two jobs are ever the same.
-The testing parameters are certainly always site specific, and custom for each property.
-Some Phase II projects will also require a geophysical survey.
-Using ground penetrating radar, geophysicists can identify the precise locations of underground tanks, utility lines, pipelines, and more.
-Additionally, local regulations and standards pay a role in scope of work development.
-For instance, the San Francisco Regional Water Quality Control Board has differing contamination standards than the Los Angeles Regional Water Quality Control Board or the Texas Commission of Environmental Quality.
+Laboratory testing parameters are also site specific, and are a function of the land-use.
+Additionally, local regulations and standards play a role in scope of work.
+For example, the San Francisco Regional Water Quality Control Board has differing contamination standards than the Los Angeles Regional Water Quality Control Board or the Texas Commission of Environmental Quality.